craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/the-biggest-mistake-in-digital-products.md

 Unfortunately you can’t buy time with any amount of money, and you can’t un-spend money you’ve already spent.

 Whether you’re putting together an annual operating plan, a product roadmap or deciding how you choose to allocate your sweat equity, it’s all budgeting.
-Doing it wrong is deadly to businesses.

 Assume you’ll need more than what it will take just to build the first version of something before you’ll see good results.
 You’ll probably need a good deal more.

-Given that, how does it change your approach to what you budget for?
+Given that, how does it change your approach?

-Instead of just planning out features to build, think in terms of the specific goal you’re trying to accomplish with that feature, giving you room to find multiple possible paths to it.
+Instead of just planning out features to build, think in terms of the specific goal you’re trying to accomplish with each feature, giving you room to find multiple possible paths to it.
+Do your best not to focus on more than one goal at a time.

 Get something interactive in front of your target market as soon as you can.
 Do it even if it’s just to a small private group, and even if it’s all just people behind the scenes and not scalable technology.